rgardler-msft/InnovationEngine/scenarios/testing/CommentTest.md

 # Testing multi Line code block

+This command spans two shell lines so we can verify our parsing handles escaped newlines.

 ```bash
 echo "Hello \
 world"
 ```

 # This is what the output should be

+The output block below is referenced by similarity validation comments.

 <!--expected_similarity=0.8-->